 Support is important for recovery

 Many people experience some of the symptoms of PTSD in the first couple of weeks after a traumatic event, but most recover on their own or with the help of family and friends.
-For this reason, formal treatment for PTSD does not usually start for at least two weeks following a traumatic experience.
+For this reason, formal treatment for PTSD does not usually start for at least two weeks or longer following a traumatic experience.

 It is important during those first few days and weeks after a traumatic event to get whatever help is needed.
-This might include information and access to people and resources that can help you to recover.
+This may include information and access to people and resources that can help you to recover.
 Support from family and friends may be all that is needed.
 Otherwise, a doctor is the best place to start, to get further help.

 If problems persist after two weeks, a doctor or a mental health professional may discuss starting treatment.
 Effective treatments are available.
-Most involve psychological treatment but medication can also be prescribed.
+Most involve psychological treatment, but medication can also be very helpful.
 Generally, it’s best to start with psychological treatment rather than use medication as the first and only solution to the problem.

 The cornerstone of treatment for PTSD involves confronting the traumatic memory and working through thoughts and beliefs associated with the experience.
 Trauma-focussed treatments can: